Switch Statement in C#: A Comprehensive Guide

 case value1:

-// Code to be executed if expression matches value1
+// Code to execute if expression matches value1

 break;